Healthy Homes Assessment Judgeford

 Judgeford Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory in all Judgeford and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory to all Judgeford and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records of their the conformance to each Healthy Homes Standard that apply or will be applied during the tenancy of your rental home.
+• Property managers and landlords must keep records to demonstrate the conformance to each Healthy Homes Standard that apply or will be in force during the tenure of an apartment rental.

-• Private landlords and property managers have to ensure their rental properties comply to the Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.
+• Property managers and private landlords should make sure their rental properties comply to the Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

 From July 1st 2023

-• All homes let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 From July 1st 2024